-The puzzling disappearance of Jonathan Jetté and Rachel Bagnall near Valentine Lake
+The puzzling disappearance of Jonathan Jetté and Rachael Bagnall near Valentine Lake

 Jonathan Jetté and Rachel Bagnall disappearance

-Jonathan Jetté and Rachel Bagnall, disappeared September 4, 2010, Spetch Creek Forest Service Road to Valentine Lake, British Columbia, Canada
+Jonathan Jetté and Rachael Bagnall, disappeared September 4, 2010, Spetch Creek Forest Service Road to Valentine Lake, British Columbia, Canada

-On Saturday, September 4, 2010, Rachel Bagnall and Jonathan Jetté left Vancouver early, before 7 am for three days of hiking at Valentine Lake (Saxifrage Mountain and Cassiope Peak) near Pemberton in British Columbia, Canada.
+On Saturday, September 4, 2010, Rachael (or Rachel) Bagnall and Jonathan Jetté left Vancouver early, before 7 am, for three days of hiking at Valentine Lake (Saxifrage Mountain and Cassiope Peak) near Pemberton in British Columbia, Canada.
 They were never seen again.

 They met at a climbing gym.
 Both were very fit.
-Jonathan ran the Grouse Grind three times a week and was competitive in climbing.
-Rachael grew up in Prince George and had been hiking since she was five years old.
+Jonathan ran the Grouse Grind three times a week and climbed competently.
+Rachael grew up in Prince George and has been hiking since she was five.

 jonathan jette and rachel bagnall disappearance british columbiia